apify/apify-docs/sources/platform/integrations/webhooks/ad_hoc_webhooks.md

 ---

 An ad-hoc webhook is a one-time webhook created for a certain Actor run when starting the run using the [Apify API](/api/v2).
-It's triggered at most once when the given run transitions into the desired state.
+It's triggered no more than once when the given run transitions into the desired state.
 Ad-hoc webhooks can be defined using a URL parameter `webhooks` added to the API endpoint that starts an Actor or Actor task:

 ```text
 https://api.apify.com/v2/acts/[ACTOR_ID]/runs?token=[YOUR_API_TOKEN]&webhooks=[AD_HOC_WEBHOOKS]